github/docs/content/actions/using-workflows/reusing-workflows.md

 {% ifversion actions-reusable-workflow-matrix %}
 ## Using a matrix strategy with a reusable workflow

-Jobs using the matrix strategy, can also call a reusable workflow.
-You can use the `uses` and `matrix` keywords in the same job.
+Jobs using the matrix strategy can call a reusable workflow.

 {% data reusables.actions.jobs.about-matrix-strategy %}.
 For more information, see "[Using a matrix for your jobs](/actions/using-jobs/using-a-matrix-for-your-jobs)."